Sorin-Ocneanu/Little_Witch/README.md

 # Little_Whitch
-A puzle game made for all audiences
+A 2D platformer puzle game made for all audiences